integritee-network/book/src/design.md

 ## Direct Invocation (Vision)

 ![vision](./fig/substraTEE-vision.png)
-*SubstraTEE Target Architecture with Direct Invocation (future scenario)*
+*substraTEE Target Architecture with Direct Invocation (future scenario)*

 * Shielding key: used by the substraTEE-client to encrypt the call in order to protect caller privacy.
 It is common to all enclaves.
 * State encryption key: used to encrypt and decrypt the state storage.
 It is common to all enclaves.